How to Turn Dirt Into Gold

 "But that's not the kind of magic I had in mind," said the husband.

-The daughter gave her husband a kiss on the cheek.
-"We've been living well and happy together these last years, my love," she said.
+The daughter gave her husband a quick kiss on the cheek.
+"We've been living well, haven't we, my dear?
+We've been happy together, haven't we, my love?"

-"I suppose there's a kind of magic here, after all," he said with a smile.
+"I suppose there's a kind of magic here, after all," he said with a small smile.

 "Indeed," said the father.
 And the couple walked home, hand in hand.